 Hockey & Tennis

-The annual Rogers Cup ball hockey game in Montreal was held on National Bank Court at Uniprix Stadium on Saturday.
+The annual Rogers Cup ball hockey game in Montreal was held on National Bank Court at STADE IGA on Saturday.

 It came down to a shoot-out and the ATP players (mostly ex-players) prevailed.
 The picture above shows the decisive moment as Antoine Roussel of the Dallas Stars lifted the ball in the air and attempted to swipe it past goalie Martin Damm, the retired Czech player.
 Roussel missed the ball and ATP guys won the game for the first time.